arosspope/cipher-crypt/README.md

 ## Usage

-To use this crypt of ciphers, add the following to your Cargo.toml:
+Importing this crypt of ciphers is as easy as adding the following to your Cargo.toml:

 ```toml
 [dependencies]